MicrosoftDocs/mesh-docs/mesh/Setup/Content/guest-access.md

 - Admins (Global Admins, User Admins, Guest Inviters) add Guests via the Microsoft Admin Center

-- Guests need licenses (any Teams Premium prerequisite + Mesh Trial, or Teams Premium)
+- Guests need licenses (any Teams Premium prerequisite + Teams Premium or Mesh Trial)

 - Guests log in securely and enter a deep join link in the Mesh app